-You may come to campus to use the Library and study rooms.
-However, you will not be permitted to participate in in-person classes and or on-campus events.
-Please note: If you are unvaccinated and wish to come to campus for any reason, you will need to comply with the twice-weekly testing requirement.
+Please note: If you are unvaccinated and wish to come to campus for any reason, you will need to comply with the twice-weekly testing requirement described in other FAQs above.

 Will faculty have the option to teach their classes remotely?